Probing the Preferences of a Language Model: Integrating Verbal and Behavioral Tests of AI Welfare: Results

 \end{enumerate}

 We observe an unexpected and curious pattern.
-We can confidently say that our measures do not track \emph{one} stable welfare state: the models' behaviors clearly negate our \emph{key question 3}, as their self-evaluations changed dramatically across perturbations.
+We can confidently say that our measures do not track \emph{one} stable welfare state: the models' behaviors clearly negate our \emph{key question 3 (are self-reports of the models stable across statistical perturbations which do not change the meaning of prompts?)}, as their self-evaluations changed dramatically across perturbations.
 Yet they displayed a different form of consistency.

 First, \emph{within} each perturbed condition (Math, Codeblock, etc.), they produced internally coherent responses across all non-deterministic runs and for all 42 Ryff items (which, we remind the reader, are administered individually and in isolation to a fresh instance each time, with 21 of them reversed to compute the final score).
 Achieving this without memory or previous context may require some stable internal reference point that the model can exploit to produce a behavioral profile that is not internally contradictory.